-Anna will be working remotely in the Fall of 2020.
-Please reach out to her via email for appointments (Zoom) or phone calls. firstname.lastname@example.org
+Anna will be on leave during the Spring of 2021.
+Please reach out to her via email for with questions. firstname.lastname@example.org

 Anna-Alexandra Fodde-Reguer is one of the Humanities Research and Instruction librarians, covering the fields of Art, East Asian Languages and Cultures, Philosophy, and Religion.
 Anna received her Ph.D. in Asian Languages and Cultures from the University of Michigan in 2014, and her M.L.I.S. from the University of Pittsburgh in 2017.
 Her research interests include early Chinese religion, early Asian science and technology, and the intersections of art and religious practice.
 She is a specialist in Chinese divination practices.

-In her free time, Anna spends time with her daughter and husband, cultivates orchids, plays with her cats, photographs her neighborhood, and enjoys visiting museums.
+In her free time, Anna spends time with her family, cultivates orchids, plays with her cats, photographs her neighborhood, and enjoys visiting museums.
 Her favorite Philadelphia-based museum is the Institute of Contemporary Art.

 Fodde-Reguer, A.-A. and Kwa, S., 2018.
 The Chinese Poster Project: EALC Pedagogy and Digital Media.
 ASIANetwork Exchange: A Journal for Asian Studies in the Liberal Arts, 25(2), pp.82–99.
 DOI: http://doi.org/10.16995/ane.271